Statistical Theory of the Atom in Momentum Space: Relation between Position and Momentum Functional

-To prove Theorem~\ref{haupt} we need a few preliminary results on the transforms $S$ and $T$ and the way they relate the two functionals $\cE_{\mathrm{TF}}$ and $\cE_{\mathrm{mTF}}$. \begin{lemma} \begin{enumerate} \item The operators $S$ and $T$ are isometric on $L^1$. \item All elements in the image of $S$ or $T$ are spherically symmetric, non-negative, and decreasing. \item For every spherically symmetric decreasing $\tau\in\cJ$
+To prove Theorem~\ref{haupt} we need a few preliminary results on the transforms $S$ and $T$ and the way they relate the two functionals $\cE_{\mathrm{TF}}$ and $\cE_{\mathrm{mTF}}$. \begin{lemma} \begin{enumerate} \item The operators $S$ and $T$ are isometric on $L^1$. \item All elements in the image of $S$ and $T$ are spherically symmetric, nonnegative, and decreasing. \item For every spherically symmetric decreasing $\tau\in\cJ$

 \item For every spherically symmetric decreasing $\rho \in \cI$

 \end{enumerate} \end{lemma} \begin{proof} 1.~The claim for $S$ follows easily by direct computation interchanging the $x$ and $\xi$ integration.